consensus-shipyard/ipc/docs/ipc/quickstart-calibration.md

 ipc-cli subnet create --parent /r314159 --min-validators 3 --min-validator-stake 1 --bottomup-check-period 30
 ```

+This will output your subnet ID, which you will use below.

 * Make a note of the address of the subnet you created.

 ## Step 5: Join the subnet